-Once at the cutting-edge of musical technology, synthesizers are making a comeback in movie and TV soundtracks.
-In nostalgic throwbacks to days gone by, we've spent the last year ear-gawping at SURVIVE's soundtrack for Stranger Things and Jóhann Jóhannsson's work on Blade Runner 2049, inspiring us to reminisce about other iconic synth soundtracks.
+SYNTH WEEK: Once at the cutting-edge of musical technology, synthesizers have made a comeback in movie and TV soundtracks.
+Consider SURVIVE's soundtrack for Stranger Things, which bears comparison to other iconic synth soundtracks.

 But in today's digital studios, an analogue-style sound isn't just a consequence of the gear you use; you have to actively create the personality of a classic music rig.
 And with these eight tips, we're here to help you get it right.

 If you want your soft synths to ‘behave’ more like their analogue forebears, switch off internal effects like reverb or delay.
 Classic synth soundtracks might sound deeply atmospheric, but analogue synths almost never included spatial effects, with artists most likely relying on separate reverb processing.
 They might have featured doubling effects like Chorus and Ensemble, though, so laying these on thick might be a better route to an authentic analogue soundtrack vibe.